 Marie seems to have doubted his love for her and most of the 10 or so letters try to persuade her of his sincerity.
 She appears to have accused him of being a womaniser.
 “Why do you doubt my love for you?” he writes.
 “I have never looked at any woman but you.”

-Marie married another man who went off to America at some point and never returned.
-She remained in the house in the village and was served by Mme Burini’s grandmother, who had lost her husband during World War I and had three children to support.
+Marie married another man who went off to Puerto Rico at some point and never returned.
+She remained in the house in the village and was served by one of the owner’s grandmother, who had lost her husband during World War I and had three children to support.
 The two women sustained each other in their mutual woes.
 When Marie married, the school master went back to his own village.

 This is the stuff of novels.
 Who knows, maybe I’ll write up the story myself someday.

-(Guess what – I did!
+Guess what – I did!
 The House at Zaronza was first published in July 2014 by Crooked Cat Books.
-It will be reissued on 10th April 2018 in paperback and Kindle versions.
-Please follow my Amazon author page if you would like direct notification from Amazon of its release.)
+It was reissued in April 2018 in paperback and Kindle versions.
+Click the book cover to find out more.

 Copyright © 2012 Life on La Lune, all rights reserved